AdeyeniEsther1/html-portfolio/README.md

 #  My First HTML Website

 This project marks my first step into frontend development.
-As a data scientist, I’m used to working with Python, building models, and exploring data — but I wanted to try something new.
+As a data scientist, I’m used to working with Python, building models, and exploring data, but I wanted to try something new.
 So I decided to challenge myself by creating a simple website using HTML.

 ##  Why I Started
 I’ve always been curious about how websites are built from scratch.
 With a strong foundation in Python, I wanted to expand my skill set and understand the basics of web development before moving on to frameworks like React.
 This project is my starting point.